Israel Science and Technology Directory

 4. First view of the website

-After the configuration of the virtual host, entering the domain name (http://www.example.com) or the domain IP should show the default page.
+After configuring the virtual host, entering the domain name (http://www.example.com) or the domain IP should show the default page.
 The default page for Apache2 is index.html.

 Next step: Set up directory permissions and ownership